-The model, and other contemporary images, show the bow of the Great Eastern to be level with the Plate House tower.
 This allows us to superimpose a plan of the ship over a satellite photo.

 The remains of the Great Eastern slipway timbers are visible in the satellite photo.
 There were two such slipways; Bering Square marks the location of the other one.